About the East Sussex Energy Partnership

 Founded in 2007 by a partnership of local councils and the NHS in East Sussex, we aim to help to protect individuals and communities in East Sussex from the effects of living in a cold home.
 We provide resources and information to help people keep warmer for less.

 - To train health, housing and social care professionals and voluntary sector workers to help people whose homes may be too cold for their health and wellbeing.

 - To raise awareness among professionals and the public about how to keep warm at home.

 - To identify vulnerable people who live in a cold home and refer them to organisations that can help.

 - To provide vulnerable people with information and advice in order to maximise income.

 - To provide access to housing insulation and heating, more affordable fuel options and how to avoid the health risks of cold homes.

-We’re working with a range of partners through the East Sussex Energy Partnership, East Sussex Better Together and Connecting 4 You in the west if the county to address the impact of cold homes and fuel poverty.
+We’re working with a range of partners through the East Sussex Energy Partnership, East Sussex Better Together and Connecting 4 You (in the west of the county) to address the impact of cold homes and fuel poverty.

 We develop and deliver a range of initiatives including: